VA Salt Lake City Health Care System

 Become a Patient

-To receive VA health care benefits, all veterans are encouraged to enroll in the VA Health Care System.
-Veterans can apply for enrollment at any VA health care facility or veterans benefits office.
-An official notification regarding the veteran's priority group will be mailed to the veteran after VA verifies enrollment information and processes the application.
+To receive VA health care benefits, all Veterans are encouraged to enroll in the VA Health Care System.
+Veterans can apply for enrollment at any VA health care facility, Veterans benefits office or Online.
+An official notification regarding the Veteran's priority group will be mailed to the Veteran after VA verifies enrollment information and processes the application.

 Combat Veterans Eligibility Extended

 Combat Veterans eligibility for VA health care benefits has been extended!
 On January 28, 2008, the National Defense Authorization Act (NDAA) extended eligibility for VA health care for eligible combat Veterans.
 Read more about this important news on the VA Health Care Eligibility & Enrollment website.

 If you served in the active military, naval or air service and are separated under any condition other than dishonorable, you may qualify for VA health care benefits.
 Current and former members of the Reserves or National Guard who were called to active duty (other than for training only) by a federal order and completed the full period for which they were called or ordered to active duty may be eligible for VA health care as well.

 Minimum Duty Requirements

 Most Veterans who enlisted after September 7, 1980, or entered active duty after October 16, 1981, must have served 24 continuous months or the full period for which they were called to active duty in order to be eligible.
 This minimum duty requirement may not apply to Veterans who were discharged for a disability incurred or aggravated in the line of duty, were discharged for a hardship or received an “early out.”
 Since there are a number of other exceptions to the minimum duty requirements, VA encourages all Veterans to apply in order to determine their enrollment eligibility.